| For the

 canyon, which cuts through He’etekim Cliff above the Dead Sea, can be seen

 easily as well.
+At the

 foot of the nakab grows a lovely jujube tree, its fresh green hue a striking